The Siege of Hexfall

 If the Heroes seal all Portals and defeat the Boss, Hexfall is saved.

-If the Villages fall or the Heroes are defeated, Hexfall is overrun.
+If two Villages fall or the Heroes are defeated, Hexfall is overrun by the Monsters.

 Thank you for playing The Siege of Hexfall.